Viewing Chaos Face-to-Face

-Jeff Berwick, from The Dollar Vigilante, recently visited Venezuela with the help of a young man who started the Von Mises Institute organization in the country.
+Jeff Berwick, from The Dollar Vigilante, recently visited Venezuela chaos with the help of a young man who started the Von Mises Institute organization in the country.

 Here are some of Jeff’s observations while visiting the country: